RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-You should include scholarly sources in your assignments to adhere to best practice in academic integrity.
+You should include the use of scholarly sources in your written assessments to adhere to best academic integrity practice.
 Citing yourself as an authority on your own opinion should be avoided.

-Referencing your own work is necessary to make sure you do not self-plagiarise.
+**Note:** Check first with your lecturer, or teacher, if it is permissible to cite your previously submitted work.

+Remember that when submitting work, you will be asked to agree to the <a href="https://www.rmit.edu.au/students/my-course/assessment-results/assessment" target="_blank">Assessment Declaration</a>.

+The *Australian Government Style Manual (AGSM)* does not provide information on how to cite your own work.
+The following is based on how to cite theses from the AGSM.

+**If it is permissible to cite your previously submitted work:**

+You can quote or paraphrase from your previous work, but take care to contextualise what you quote or paraphrase to your new work.
-If you paraphrase or quote your previous work, treat yourself as the author and your own previous work as an unpublished paper.
+Treat yourself as the author and your own previous work as an unpublished paper.

-Do not cut-and-paste sentences or paragraphs from previous assignment.
-If you are reusing your ideas, reword them (paraphrase) and take care to contextualise them to your new assignment.

-Include your family name and the year that you previously submitted the work.
+Include the year that you submitted your previous work.

-**Note:** Check with your lecturer or teacher if it is permissible to reuse and cite work you have previously submitted.

 #### In-text reference: Direct quotes